usnistgov/combinatorial-testing-tools/README.md

 # Combinatorial Testing Tools #
-Tools for combinatorial testing developed by the combinatorial testing project available on this site.
+Some of the NIST tools for combinatorial testing are available on this site.

 -> For the covering array generator tool ACTS, please email Rick Kuhn at kuhn@nist.gov.
 ACTS is distributed separately.

 ### PEV tool for testing rule-based expert systems or business rule engine/workflow systems.